stanfordjournalism/ted-han-questions/README.md

 - How do you decide who can upload documents to DocumentCloud?
 As the scale of users and documents increases, what challenges do you face? *AN*
 - How would DocumentCloud be different if it were not funded by the Knight Foundation?
 What markers of success do have for Documentcloud? *AN*

+- How rare is it for journalists from different publications and ranks to come together and share open-source content online?
+Was there precedent for this anywhere? *IS*
+- How do you know when the documents on DocumentCloud lead to stories?
+Do you have an estimate or a sense of the kind of impact it's had so far? *IS*
+- There's been a lot of recent efforts to archive government source documents, including EPA ones, out of wariness that they'll be pulled off of government websites in the near future.
+Has DocumentCloud played any active role in that, or could you see playing an active role in the future? *IS*

 ## About Ted Han